sagemath/more-sagemath-tutorials/tutorial-symmetric-functions.rst

 ::

     sage: Sym.category()
-	Join of Category of hopf algebras over Rational Field and Category of graded algebras over Rational Field and Category of monoids with realizations
+    Join of Category of hopf algebras over Fraction Field of Univariate Polynomial Ring in t over Rational Field and Category of graded algebras over Fraction Field of Univariate Polynomial Ring in t over Rational Field and Category of monoids with realizations
-		and Category of coalgebras over Rational Field with realizations
+        and Category of coalgebras over Fraction Field of Univariate Polynomial Ring in t over Rational Field with realizations

 Let us explore the other operations of :math:`p`.
 We can ask for the mathematical properties of :math:`p`.